-The darkly funny yet ironic nuance of truth, making farcical the idea that it’s alright if she was immoral, because she’s paid the price…she’s dead.
+The darkly funny yet ironic nuance of truth makes farcical the idea that it’s alright if she was immoral because she’s paid the price…she’s dead.

-Again we see Principal Proffer, who looks upset yet void of compassionate , more disturbed by the nuisance of it all.
+Again we see Principal Proffer, who looks upset yet void of compassion, more disturbed by the nuisance of it all.
 He utters the words that reverberate thru the film.

 Proffer moves as if to get sick in the sink.
 Ponce tells him please if there’s any evidence it’s being trampled by all the people in the room.
 The Chief comes in growling like a grizzly bear, ordering everyone to get back, as he approaches the stall.
 He pushes the door to the stall in such a clumsy bull in a china shop fashion that he lets it hit him in the face.